 In what has been the biggest survey of its kind, just shy of 90 per cent of those questioned, echoed Unite's call for the introduction of primary legislation to give staff 100 per cent ownership rights over their hard earned tips.

-94% want the government's new code on tipping to mandatory, with restaurants bosses made it follow it.
+94% want the government's new code on tipping to be mandatory, with restaurants bosses made to follow it.
 Less than a quarter of respondents support the government's proposals of a cap to limit employer deductions from staff tips.
 Only two per cent said that restaurants should be free to add a service charge to bills without restriction.

 The message from diners and workers couldn't be clearer: the business secretary, Sajid Javid needs to legislate to crackdown on rip off tips' scams.
 There needs to be clear rules to ensure that restaurants are completely transparent about the allocation of tips to different grades of staff and accept that workers should keep all their tips.